-These practice tests are developed to assist you to take the GED® test Social Studies successfully.
-The GED exam is more than just a high school equivalency assessment.
-It is also a springboard toward better employment and further education.
+These practice tests are developed to assist you in taking the GED® test Social Studies successfully.

 GED Social Studies Sets of 25 Questions